eclipse/steady/docs/public/content/user/manuals/report.md

 It provides:

-- The date & time the report was created.
+- Date and time of the report creation.
-- The information if the report is an aggregated report or not.
+- Information if the report is an aggregated report or not (incl. the list of considered projects/modules).
-- The list of projects/modules included in this report.
-- The settings used to generate the report (in the "Plugin Configuration" section).
-- The conclusion of the exceution of the "report" goal.
-It is displayed in red when the relevant vulnerabilities were found.
-Relevant is to be understood as relevant againts the provided settings for the scan, e.g. considering the different settings provided by the user.
+- The conclusion of the `report` goal, displayed in red if vulnerabilities were found and an exception is thrown, green otherwise.
+- Important configuration settings used when running the `report` goal (exemptions and exception threshold).

-## Report Core
+## Report Body

-The report "core" contains the list of findings.
-This part is basically was can be seen when opening the Frontend.

-Please notice that the "core" section could be empty in case no vulnerability could be identified into the scanned project(s).
+The report body contains two lists of findings: Those below the header "Vulnerabilities" are relevant findings resulting in a build exception, those below the header "Exempted Vulnerabilities" have been exempted according to the configuration settings mentioned in the report header.

 <center class='expandable'>
     [![start_page](./img/report_core.png)](./img/report_core.png)
 </center>

-This list contains the complete list of vulnerabilities identified in the scanned project(s), including assessed and mitigated ones.

-- CVEs listed with a red background color and for which the text in the  "Applications including vulnerable code" column is red are vulnerabilities impacting the scanned project(s).
-- CVEs with a white background and for which the text in the  "Applications including vulnerable code" column is greyed out are assessed vulnerabilities.
+The color code on the left of each item reflects the CVSS score of the respective vulnerability, it is grey in case no CVSS score is present.

+The table below each item contains a subset of those projects/modules having a dependency on the respective vulnerable archive.

+You can reach the Web frontend of each module/project by clicking on its name.

+Moreover, each project/module comes with a tooltip showing more information about the respective project/module, the nature of its dependency on the respective archive (scope and transitivity), and, for exempted vulnerabilities, the exemption reason.

+The three columns indicate whether the vulnerable code is present, whether it is potentially executable or actually executed.